rotundasoftware/cartero/README.md

 ### Properties of bundle.json

 Each of your bundles may contain a `bundle.json` file that specifies meta-data about the bundle, like its dependencies, and the order in which files in the bundle should be served.
-(Note: An actual bundle.json file can not contain JavaScript comments, as does the example.)
+(Note: An actual bundle.json file, since it is simple json, can not contain JavaScript comments, as does the example.)

 ```javascript
 {